Volunteer Income Tax Assistance - NRA VITA

 VITA Volunteers Needed

-Volunteers are sought to staff the Nonresident Alien (NRA) Volunteer Income Tax Assistance (VITA) site to assist international students and researchers with tax return preparation.
-This is a unique opportunity to get involved with the international community on campus and to receive high-level training (and IRS NRA VITA certification) on tax issues.
+Volunteers are sought to staff the Nonresident Alien (NRA) Volunteer Income Tax Assistance (VITA) site to assist international students and other nonresidents with tax return preparation.
+This is a unique opportunity to get involved with the international community on campus and to receive training (and IRS NRA VITA certification) on tax issues.

-Volunteers need not have previous experience with tax return preparation, and will not be expected to do line-by-line tax return preparation as a result of going through this training.
-International students and researchers will complete their own returns using the computer software provided.
-Volunteers will be expected to answer software-related and some basic tax return-related questions.
-Volunteers will not be expected to staff the VITA site alone — there will be a minimum of two volunteers scheduled at all times.
+Volunteers need not have previous experience with tax return preparation, and will not be expected to do line-by-line tax return preparation.
+The tax filers will complete their own returns using the computer software provided.
+Volunteers will be expected to answer software-related questions and basic tax return-related questions.
+Volunteers will not be expected to staff the VITA site alone; the campus Nonresident Tax Office will have personnel onsite.

-Volunteers are expected to serve in minimum two-hour blocks during any or all of the three weeks of the NRA VITA site that they are available, but no minimum number of total hours is required.
-The larger the number of volunteers, the better service we can provide, so it is our hope that volunteers will commit to as much time as their schedules permit.
+No minimum number of total hours is required.
+The larger the number of volunteers, the better the service we can provide, so it is our hope that volunteers will commit to as much time as their schedules permit.

 - Training for the Missouri Tax return will also take place at that time.

-- Volunteers who are nonresident aliens are welcome to bring 2016 income statements, so they can complete their return during the software training session.
+- Volunteers who are nonresident aliens are welcome to bring prior year income statements and complete their returns during the training session.